Women’s Health: Breaking the Taboos: here’s when Cherry Healey doc is on Channel 5

 When will episodes air?

-The first episode of Women’s Health: Breaking The Taboos will air tonight (9 August) on Channel 5 at 7pm.
+All episodes of the limited series will air this week on channel 5 at 7pm.

-The next three episodes will air this week at the same time.

 Here is the episode schedule for Women’s Health: Breaking The Taboos: